gargmonica1986/Monica/README.md

 Allow user to sort and filter data by each column.

-**Important!** Data loading, sorting and filtering have to be a server side operations, either web api or mvc action calls.
+**Important!** Data loading, sorting, and filtering have to be server side operations, either web api or mvc action calls.

-Use **[product.json](products.json)** file as a data source for your application.
+Use the **[product.json](products.json)** file as a data source for your application.

 ### Platform choice